awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 1. Select **Read**, and then choose **Next**\.
 **Note**
-If you will be using Seamless Domain Join or Amazon WorkSpaces, you must also enable **Write** permissions so that AWS Managed Microsoft AD can create computer objects\.
+If you will be using Seamless Domain Join or WorkSpaces, you must also enable **Write** permissions so that the Active Directory can create computer objects\.
 ![\[Object type\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/images/aduc_delegate_join_permissions.png)

 1. Verify the information on the **Completing the Delegation of Control Wizard** page, and click **Finish**\.